 If you have to grab and go with your 72-Hour Emergency Kit be sure and have this list attached so you remember to grab those items listed in color below that can’t be stored in the garage, if that’s where you store yours like I do.
 I keep them protected from dust using these plastic zippered bags: Zippered Vinyl Storage Bag, Large, 23x23x12 Inch, Set of 2

-72 Hour Kits 2016–Food–Water–Prescriptions–Essential/Oils–Silver/Solution–Binder/Important/Documents
+72-Hour Kits 2016–Food–Water–Prescriptions–Essential/Oils–Silver/Solution–Binder/Important/Documents

-Personal unit: shampoo, toothbrush, toothpaste, razor, shave gel, bar of soap, liquid soap, sewing kit & lip balm
+Personal unit: shampoo, toothbrush, toothpaste, razor, shave gel, a bar of soap, liquid soap, sewing kit & lip balm

 Basic unit: LED flashlight, batteries or a solar flashlight, poncho, paper, pencil, water purification tablets, garbage bags